 Real-World Application Example

-Suppose you run a website selling running shoes.
-Your traditional campaign may include keywords like “men’s running shoes” or “best running shoes for women.”
-However, someone might search for “waterproof trail running shoes size 9.”
+Imagine you run an e-commerce store selling running shoes.
+A traditional keyword campaign might target searches like “men’s running shoes” or “best running shoes for women.”
+But what about someone searching for “waterproof trail running shoes size 9”?

 Keep Your Website Structured